 Forest Ecosystems is a major forestry research journal sponsored by Beijing Forestry University.
 The journal also sponsors two research workshops each year by inviting forest scientists around the world to give presentations, participate discussions, and submit manuscripts to the journal.

-He was invited as a keynote speaker to the September workshop along with 11 other forestry scientists from the USA, Russia, Germany, India, Brazil, Finland, and Spain.
+I was invited as a keynote speaker to the September workshop along with 11 other forestry scientists from the USA, Russia, Germany, India, Brazil, Finland, and Spain.
 I presented research on “Gains in Minnesota from Spatially-Explicit Collaborative Planning Involving Site and Landscape Level Details.”
 Global forest subjects such as climate change, economics, ecology, remote sensing, fire, timber management, and biodiversity were discussed during the workshop.
 Some group members also attended a field trip to the Jiaohe forest in northeast China.

 I was part of the first annual “Spanish and Culture Immersion Course” held at the Colorado State University Todos Santos Center in Baja California Sur, Mexico, from Oct 29 to Nov 3.
 The Spanish immersion part of the course included five hours of language learning each day.
 The culture immersion part included visits to a traditional ranch and to a turtle conservation site.
 Other cultural activities were centered around the Dia de Muertos (Day of the Dead) holiday.
 My motivation for participating in this immersion course was to prepare me better for the Study Abroad Oceanography Lab course that I teach in the summer at the CSU center in Todos Santos.